convox/rack/Development.md

 * Set up a sandbox AWS Rack to develop and test infrastructure template changes
 * Set up a laptop with a Docker VM to run, develop and test API changes locally
-* Run the Rack unit test suite on a laptop
+* Run the Rack unit test suite locally
 * Submit changes upstream
 * Run an AWS integration test suite locally or on a CI server
 * Release artifacts to enable `convox rack update`